-Chicken thighs aren't recommended for the South Beach Diet because of the restrictions on saturated fat, but personally I'd eat this chicken for any phase of South Beach.
+Chicken thighs aren’t recommended for the South Beach Diet because of the restrictions on saturated fat, but personally I’d eat this chicken for any phase of South Beach.
 I feel like some of the internal fat in the thighs will drip out on the grill (and it keeps the chicken moist) but if you prefer you can remove all the skin and use kitchen shears to trim as much fat as possible.
-This chicken should be great for other low-carb diet plans (with no concern at all about fat) and it's also Whole 30 or Paleo approved.
+This chicken should be great for other low-carb diet plans (with no concern at all about fat, especially for Keto) and it’s also Whole 30 or Paleo approved.

 Find More Recipes Like This One: